Causal Inference under Network Interference Using a Mixture of Randomized Experiments: Problem Setup

-One common approach used in the literature to reduce the bias of ATE under network interference is \emph{cluster-based} randomization, where the network is partitioned into disjoint clusters, and units within the same cluster are assigned the same treatment.
+} One common approach used in the literature to reduce the bias of TTE estimation under network interference is the \emph{cluster-based} randomization, where the network is partitioned into disjoint clusters, and units within the same cluster are assigned the same treatment.
 Specifically, let $m \in \mathbb{Z}_+$ and let the clusters $\{C_1,C_2,...,C_m\}$ be a partition of the vertex set $V$.
 We define $c(i)$ as a function that maps the index of unit $i$ to its associated cluster, i.e., $c(i)=t$ if and only if $i\in C_t$.
-The standard estimator for ATE in cluster-based design is the \emph{Horvitz-Thompson} estimator, which is defined below.
+The standard estimator for TTE in cluster-based design is the {\emph{difference-in-means} estimator}, which is defined below:

-\begin{definition}[Cluster-based Randomization] Let $p\in(0,1)$ be the treatment probability.
-Under cluster-based randomized design, each unit's treatment is a Bernoulli random variable, i.e. $z_i\sim$ Bernoulli($p$) for all $i \in V$.
-Moreover, for $i\ne j$, the correlation coefficient of $z_i$ and $z_j$ is corr$(z_i,z_j)=\boldsymbol{1}\{c(i)=c(j)\}$.
-The Horvitz-Thompson (HT) estimator for the ATE in cluster-based design (denoted by the subscript \emph{cb}) is
+\begin{definition}[Cluster-based Randomization Experiment] Let $p\in(0,1)$ be the treatment probability.
+Under cluster-based randomized design, each unit's treatment is a Bernoulli random variable, i.e., $z_i\sim$ Bernoulli($p$) for all $i \in V$.
+Moreover, for $i\ne j$, the correlation coefficient of $z_i$ and $z_j$ is $\text{corr}(z_i,z_j)=\boldsymbol{1}\{c(i)=c(j)\}$.
+The difference-in-means estimator for the TTE in cluster-based design (denoted by the subscript \emph{cb}) is

-\end{definition} We note that there exist other definitions of HT estimators in cluster-based randomization design \cite[e.g.][]{ugander2013graph} to make it unbiased, but the HT estimator defined in Eq~\eqref{eq: cbr formula} is commonly used one in practice.